LabGong/DSKT-DDEA/README.md

 This repository contains the implementation of the paper:  Xian-Rong Zhang, Yue-Jiao Gong, Zhiguang Cao, and Jun Zhang.
 2024.
 Island-Based Evolutionary Computation with Diverse Surrogates and Adaptive Knowledge Transfer for High-Dimensional Data-Driven Optimization.
 ACM Transactions on Evolutionary Learning and Optimization.
-37, 4, Article 111 (August 2024), 31 page.

 ## Running the Code